RoWaBo/iplay-music-mobile-app/opgave_dokumentation/tasks.md

   - PlayAudioButton change icon depending on play/pause
   - karrausel on playlists
   - Update icon when track finnish
-  - icon updates to "play" when skipping track

 # Issues
   - Warning: Can't perform a React state update on an unmounted component. - window scroll eventlistener